 Time for number two

 From the minute your baby is born, expect that he might poop.
-A little one’s first poo is referred to as meconium.
+A baby’s first poop is referred to as meconium.
 It’s generally dark, thick, and has the consistency of Marmite.
 It consists of the things your little one’s ingested throughout your pregnancy, explains registered doula and postnatal specialist, Magdaleen Moller.
 “This poop might also include mucus, amniotic fluid, lanugo and bile.
 It’s generally a very dark green colour and is extremely sticky,” she explains.

 Top tip for cleaning newborn poo: Lather your baby with a thick layer of petroleum jelly.
 This works better than bum cream as you can merely wipe your baby clean after a poo, says Magdaleen.
 A warm wet wipe or an old-fashioned face cloth is also better for your new baby’s skin.